The Nest

 Some industry experts anticipate that the legislation will go live in some capacity before the end of 2023.

 As of mid-2023, the Down Payment Toward Equity Act 2021 has not yet been passed.
-However, the Biden administration is still hopeful that it will be able to provide relief that makes homes more affordable.
+The Biden administration hopes to provide relief and make homes more affordable.
 If the $25,000 first-time homebuyer grant becomes law, it will help many people.
 All we can do is wait and see if it passes.